Prachi9506/Web_Customizer_Pro/README.md

 ## Installation

-### From Chrome Web Store (Recommended)
-1. Visit the Chrome Web Store
-2. Search for "Web Customizer Pro"
-3. Click "Add to Chrome"
-4. Follow the installation prompts

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`